-- 14.1 The school management Health and Safety manual details arrangements for dealing with contractors and should be consulted prior to the commencement of work so that it reaches a safe and successful conclusion.
-In particular contractors insurance should be checked to ensure they have the minimum public liability unless they already have LA approval. - 14.2 It is essential that all work undertaken by outside contractors should conform to the Health and Safety regulations that apply to their specific area of activity.
+- 14.1 Contractors used are those that are already approved by Glos LA.
+If other contrators are employed insurance and DBS should be checked to ensure they have the minimum public liability unless they already have LA approval. - 14.2 It is essential that all work undertaken by outside contractors should conform to the Health and Safety regulations that apply to their specific area of activity.
 In particular the school should ensure that the appropriate form is filled out for contractors working with heated tools. - 14.3 It is also necessary for competent on-site staff to monitor the standard of work and ensure that the contractor(s) are aware of special considerations relevant to working on a school site. - 14.4 Any doubts or queries relating to such work should be made known to the Head Teacher or Safety Representatives as soon as possible.
 If necessary, work should be halted while safety requirements are assessed.
-The LA supervising officer has the responsibility for ensuring the safe completion of contracts.

-- 14.5 During works on site, the school and contractor should agree a liaison officer in normal circumstances, the Head Teacher. - 14.6 The same standards apply 24 hours a day and throughout the whole year, holidays included.
+The LA supervising officer has the responsibility for ensuring the safe completion of contracts. - 14.5 During works on site, the school and contractor should agree a liaison officer in normal circumstances, the Head Teacher. - 14.6 The same standards apply 24 hours a day and throughout the whole year, holidays included.
 The LA deems the premises occupied at these times. - 14.7 Contractors should be offered the asbestos register to check before commencing work.